plfa/plfa.github.io/courses/TSPL/2022/Eval.lagda.md

 2+2 : ∅ ⊢ `ℕ
 2+2 = plus · two · two
 ```
-We generalise to arbitrary contexts because later we will give examples
-where `two` appears nested inside binders.

 Next, computing two plus two on Church numerals:
 ```agda